nmartinez3/Dashboard-development/README.md

 Yeah!!!

+(if for whatever reason the link is not working, please email me! n_martinez3@u.pacific.edu . thank you so much!)

-## What is this?
+# What is this?

 This is a dashboard that I made for a non-profit that takes old computers from the US and installs them in computer labs in the Philippines and Tanzania.
+Read below for more information about why it was created (and what problems it solved for the non-profit), how I created it and what was involved on the technical side, and other things I learned from the project.
+Thanks for your time!

 # Business motivation